We will realise our mission through 9 inter-linking goals.

 - 7.1Launch, by 2022, the masterplan for Trinity @ Grand Canal Quay, part of the Grand Canal Innovation District initiative, providing infrastructure for new research linking Engineering, Environment and Emerging Technologies.
 [E3; T@GCQ]

 - 7.2Complete work on a new generation teaching space enabled by philanthropy, the Martin Naughton E3 Learning Foundry, in 2023, providing a home for the E3 project, uniting the Schools of Computer Science and Statistics, Engineering, and Natural Sciences.
 This building will achieve Well Building standards and BREEAM excellence.
 [E3; ES]

 - 7.3Develop plans for a new Law School with new and enhanced learning and research facilities.
 [LSDP]

 - 7.4Complete architectural plans for and begin the conservation and redevelopment of the Old Library, including a new Research Collections Study Centre and new Exhibition Visitor Centre.
 [ES; LS]

-- 7.5Build the new collaborative off-site Collections Resource Centre, thereby improving the environment for our collections and enabling the re-imagination/re-configuration of our contemporary library spaces.
+- 7.5Develop plans for the new collaborative off-site Collections Resource Centre, thereby improving the environment for our collections and enabling the re-imagination/re-configuration of our contemporary library spaces.
 [ES; LS]

-- 7.6Refurbish, by 2022, the campus’s oldest building, the Rubrics, and Chief Stewards House, providing new student and staff accommodation and a research space for Fellows Emeriti.
+- 7.6Refurbish, by early 2023, the campus’s oldest building, the Rubrics, and Chief Stewards House, providing new student and staff accommodation and a research space for Fellows Emeriti.
 [ES]

 - 7.7Begin developing the new Trinity St. James’s Cancer Institute.
 [TSJCI]